Buying real estate in the Philippines?

 Measuring business leaders' confidence in the current and future economic conditions, the metric known as the Business Consumer Index (BCI) is derived from surveys and assessments.

-The Bangko Sentral ng Pilipinas's data indicates that the Business Confidence Index is currently 42 for The Philippines.
+The Bangko Sentral ng Pilipinas's data indicates that the Business Confidence Index is currently 38 for The Philippines.
+This is a great score.

-Local businesses in The Philippines are feeling confident about the future and it's a positive sign for property investors.
-It indicates that the economy is expected to thrive, creating more job opportunities and higher incomes.
-This increased optimism leads to a higher demand for properties, making it an opportune time for investors to earn rental income and potentially witness property values appreciate over time.
+Local businesses in The Philippines are experiencing an impressive level of confidence about the future, which is an encouraging sign for property investors.
+This suggests that the economy is poised for significant growth, resulting in more job opportunities and increased incomes.
+Such heightened optimism is driving a surge in property demand, presenting a prime opportunity for investors to generate rental income and potentially see property values rise over time.

 The Philippines is issuing a lot more building permits